tnichols89/tnichols89.github.io/_posts/2023-10-12-batchnorm-backward.md

 \end{align*}
 $$

-Intuitively, this checks out: we do not, in general, expect the rate of change of the variance to have any dependency on the batch mean.
+> Intuitively, this checks out: we do not, in general, expect the rate of change of the variance to have any dependency on the batch mean.
 This is also particularly convenient since it zeroes out a chunky term for us.
+{: .prompt-tip}

 And, finally: